ibexa/documentation-developer/docs/tutorials/platform_beginner/7_enable_account_registration.md

 - create a content model
 - organize files in an eZ Platform project
 - configure views for different Content Types
+- add assets to an eZ Platform project
+- use and configure Webpack Encore
 - use Twig templates and controllers to display content
 - enable user registration
 - manage user permissions